kindlyops/chirpyhire/README.md

     $ brew install readline ruby-build
     $ RUBY_CONFIGURE_OPTS=--with-readline-dir=`brew --prefix readline` rbenv install 2.3.1

-Also you have to run `foreman start` before running rspec in order for the 2 account management specs to pass, they seem to require maybe cable running?
+Also you have to run `foreman start -f Procfile.dev` before running rspec in order for the 2 account management specs to pass, they seem to require maybe cable running?

 ### Notes on migrating away from capybara